Foreign territories of Singapore: Linggiu Reservoir

 Several land plots adjacent to the Johor River and Linggiu Reservoir are under joint operation control between Singapore and Malaysia.
 This arrangement first existed because of agreements made in 1927 for the provision of free water to Singapore to meet the needs of water shortage in the then Straits Settlement.
 Then in 1961 and 1962 two agreements on the supply of water to Singapore which was still under British control were made to ensure water security, as Malaysia had by then gained independence from the United Kingdom.
 In 1965, the agreements were guaranteed by the Malaysian government in the Separation Agreement that saw Singapore gain independence.
-Another agreement was made in 1990, that saw Singapore lease land in the area to built and operate a dam across the Johor River to build the Linggiu Reservoir so as to increase the water supply to both Johor and Singapore.
+Another agreement was made in 1990, that saw Singapore lease land in the area to build and operate a dam across the Johor River to build the Linggiu Reservoir so as to increase the water supply to both Johor and Singapore.
 Singapore in this agreement agreed to foot the cost of building and maintenance of the dam and its accompanying infrastructure as well as pay for the cost of acquiring land (RM 320 million) to build the dam.
 Currently Singapore still has two agreements left standing and is able to draw up to 250 million gallon of water from the river daily which amounts to 40 percent of its total national water consumption needs.
 The water is drawn at RM 0.03 per thousand gallon and some of the water which is treated in Singapore is channelled back to Johor at a price of RM 0.50 per thousand gallon, which is actually below the cost price of RM 2.40 per thousand gallon to treat water.
 Both agreements are expected to end at 2061.

 This arrangement wasn't without problems or controversy.
 There were several times before the turn of the 21st century that Malaysia had threatened to cut water supply to Singapore from the river.
 In the early 2000s, the problem exacerbated with Malaysia frequently requesting to raise water prices and it was finally decided in 2011 to not renew the existing water agreement with Malaysia when the contract expired.
 Singapore had also by then been able to raise its own supply water to an adequate amount via other sources and thus there was no pressing need to renew that contract.
 In recent decades, the Linggiu Reservoir had also run severely low on water supply, although water supply to Singapore had not been affected.